fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

   - rwd
 permalink: /posts/images-on-the-web-the-big-picture/
 ---
-In modern web development there are a myriad ways to structure and style an image on a web page and it can often feel a bit baffling.
-In this series I step through the various methods starting with the basics, moving on to flexible images, then modern responsive images, then newer techniques for fitting images into shapes without distorting their aspect ratio.
-I’ll discuss how the approaches evolved and suggest where they are appropriate.
-I’ll mention some performance enhancements and practical measures.
-My overall aim is to arrive at a modern boilerplate and toolkit for images.
+In modern web development there are a myriad ways to structure and style an image on a web page and it can often feel pretty baffling.
+In this series I step through the various methods from basic to flexible images; modern responsive images to new techniques for fitting images into other shapes without distorting aspect ratio.
+My goal is to arrive at a flexible modern boilerplate and toolkit for images.
 ---

 ## Scope